zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/azure/arm_template/dc_vanilla/_index.md

 From the [Microk8s Github repo](https://github.com/ubuntu/microk8s):

-_"Microk8s is a single-package, fully conformant, lightweight Kubernetes that works on 42 flavours of Linux.
+_"Microk8s is a single-package, fully conformant, lightweight Kubernetes that works on 42 flavors of Linux.
 Perfect for Developer workstations, IoT, Edge & CI/CD.
 MicroK8s tracks upstream and releases beta, RC and final bits the same day as upstream K8s."_

 In this guide, we automate the installation of Microk8s on an Ubuntu 18.04 VM running on Azure using a few simple commands to install from the [Snap Store](https://snapcraft.io/microk8s), before proceeding to onboard it as an Azure Arc enabled Kubernetes Cluster.